kimsung-git/notes/python/decorator.md

 ### Decorating functions with Parameters

-A function that takes square from each element in a list
+A square function that takes square from each element in a list
 ```python
 @timer
 def square(list_values):
     rst = [x**2 for x in list_values]
     print(rst)
 ```
-square function takes a parameter.
-It will throws an error with the orginal timer function because paramaters are not defined in wrapper function.
+SInce square function takes a parameter, it will throws an error with the orginal timer function because paramaters are not defined in wrapper function.

-Make sure to take arguments in the wrapper function
+Make sure to take arguments in the wrapper function using *args, **kwargs or match arguments defined in square function.
 ```python
 def timer(func):
     def wrapper(*args, **kwargs):